Middle American Epiphytic Cacti Part I: Disocactus and related

 Described in 1944 as Bonifazia quezalteca, in a monotypic genus erected by Paul Standley and Julian Steyermark for this remarkable epiphytic cactus.
 Previously considered to be endemic to a very small area in the volcanic highlands of southwestern Guatemala between about 5,500-6500’/1,700 and 2,000 m, it has since been collected just over the border at similar elevations in southeastern Chiapas, México and has also been reported at a locality in the uplands of south-central Guatemala.
 It is known to occur proximate to D. biformis on the southern slope of Volcán Siete Orejas in Quezaltenango Department, but the two species are separated by an almost 1,600’/500 m elevational gap.
 Images stored online on the iNaturalist site of putative “D. nelsonii” growing wild in Motozintla, Chiapas, México strongly resemble the flowers of the known artificial hybrid discussed here under D. x Vista Hermosa.

 This species, together with its sibling taxon D. echlamii exhibit unique flower morphologies for the genus, having tubular corollas with exerted stamens and styles.
 They differ from each other not only in flower color (pink or light purple versus carmine red), but also in that D. quezaltecus has recurved corolla tubes.
 The authors of the recently-described D. salvadorensis (Cerén, et. al. 2017) from Cerro Montecristo in Santa Ana Department of El Salvador place that plant alongside these two species.
 However, its admittedly variable flower morphology appears closer to D. biformis, which is restricted to cloud forests on the Pacific versant of western and south-central Guatemala.
 For many years, preserved specimens of this form stored at La Laguna Botanical Garden in San Salvador were (mis) identified as D. nelsonii ssp. nelsonii.
 The extreme and unparalleled variability in corolla form and color for the genus strongly suggests a bird-dispersed, hybrid origin for D. salvadorensis.
 The presence of D. eichlamii and D. biformis in the uplands of southeastern Guatemala, coupled with the known diversity of sympatric white flowered Epiphyllum (Disocactus) species such as E. crenatum (= D. crenatus in Cruz, et. al.) there makes these very probable candidates for parent stock for this plant.
 Many species of Nearctic and local avian migrants are known to feed on the fruits of Hylocereeae cacti species, most notably tanagers (Thraupidae; personal observation), making them possible dispersal agents.
-A hybrid origin would also partially explain the genetic makeup of D. salvadorensis reported by the authors.
+A hybrid origin would also partially explain the genetic makeup and corolla color variability of D. salvadorensis reported by the authors.

 I suggest that the recently-described Disocactus salvadorensis should be re-evaluated as a naturally occurring hybrid population involving at least two epiphytic cactus species native to the region, possibly D. biformis and Epiphyllum crenatum (D. crenatus).

 Described in 1911 as a Phyllocactus by Wilhelm Weingart, it was transferred to Disocactus in 1913 by American botanists Nathaniel Britton and Joseph Rose.
 Over the years, its identity and status has been confused by a number of botanists, including Standley and Williams who wrote, “Probably one of the more common Epiphyllums in Guatemala”.
 Quite the contrary, it is one of the least common epiphytic cactus species in the country!
-I have only found D. eichlamii in high elevation cloud forest at ~6,200’/1,900 m in south central Guatemala, but it is reported at a wide elevational range from 3,250 -9,100’/1,000 to 2,800 m at a number of localities in central and southeastern Guatemala.
+I have only found D. eichlamii in high elevation cloud forest at ~6,200’/1,900 m in south central Guatemala, but it is reported at a wide elevational range from 3,250 -9,100’/1,000 to 2,800 m at a number of localities in the central and southeastern parts of the country.
 It can be locally common at a few highland localities, but appears to have a spotty distribution across its known range.
 Surprisingly, it can still be found in forest fragments relatively close to the capital and can persist in degraded habitats.
 The upper elevational reports would make it, together with the widely-distributed Disocactus speciosus ssp. cinnabarinus, the highest elevation epiphytic cacti species occurring in Central America.
 Its bright red or carmine, tubular corollas are very conspicuous in canopy when the plants are in flower, and it certainly deserves wider cultivation.

 Images of cultivated Disocactus eichlamii flowers may be seen here: https://cactiguide.com/cactus/?genus=Disocactus&species=eichlamii